paralect/ansible-profiles-plugin/README.md

 exports ANSIBLE_PROFILE=production/datacenter1
 ```

-If you have specified `ANSIBLE_PROFILE` environment variable, than `.profile` file will be ignored.
+If you have specified `ANSIBLE_PROFILE` environment variable, then `.profile` file will be ignored.

 ## Example